Poisonite/MakeMKV-Auto-Rip/README.md

 1. **"Failed to start application" error**

-   - Check that all paths in `config/default.json` exist
+   - Check that all paths in `config.yaml` exist and use forward slashes (/) for cross-platform compatibility
    - Ensure MakeMKV is properly installed

 2. **"Native optical drive addon failed to load" error**